Nursing Interventions for Acute Pain Management

 Adjunct Analgesics

-Adjunct or adjuvant drugs are the final type of medications that are used for analgesia.
-These drugs are often combined with analgesics to enhance pain relief.
-Sometimes, these drugs are used on their own to manage specific types of pain.
-There are many different types of adjuvants, depending on the patient's needs and clinical situation [2].
+Adjunct or adjuvant drugs are the final type of medications used for analgesia.
+They are often combined with analgesics to enhance pain relief, but they are sometimes used on their own to manage specific types of pain.
+There are many different types of adjuvants, depending on the patient’s needs and clinical situation (2).

 Corticosteroids